rafaelgregorut/dvr-tutorial/TechnicalWritingExercises.md

 ----
 ## Tech Writing Exercise 2

-This article contains insights from the optmization benchmark study of 2010.
+This article contains insights from the optimization benchmark study of 2010.
 It presents general concepts and issues of the Ehcache cluster replication, and how to solve them with ClusterLink, a new Liferay Portal Enterprise Edition (EE) feature.

 Ehcache supports clusters and by default uses RMI replication, which is a point-to-point communication.
 This solution is not scalable for a large system since each cluster sends the same event to all other clusters, causing a traffic issue.